 Pisac Handicraft Market

 The Town of Pisac is located 33 km from Cusco, in the middle of the Sacred Valley of the Incas; The market of Pisac is known worldwide and not for its incredible infrastructure, since the market works in an improvised way in the Plaza de Armas of the town; However, we speak of one of the most visited places by people from all over the world.
-This outdoor market offers products at very good prices, in addition to the possibility of haggling.

 The Sacred Valley of the Incas